 For example, some of the high-level security sections include:

-Identification: This concerns an organisation’s ability to determine which systems need protecting in the first place.
+Identification: This concerns an organization’s ability to determine which systems need protecting in the first place.
 This includes business functions, process, assets and information.
-Correct identification allows for the prioritisation of the next efforts.
+Correct identification allows for the prioritization of the next efforts.

 Key to improvements in this area are the rapid identification of the high-value systems and the dependencies that they have established.
 In the vast majority of cases, these systems already exist as complex, brownfield environments where there is significant work needed to identify all critical dependencies and paths.